Cybersecurity, Best Practices with AWS Lambda

 The purpose of this document is to help development teams associated with the University of Illinois fulfill their responsibility to comply with Illinois Cybersecurity standards.

 Lambda functions require relevant IAM policies in AWS.
-Users of AWS Lambda should ensure their policies satisfy IT05 Identity Management standards.
+Users of AWS Lambda should ensure their policies satisfy the controls of IT05 - Identity Management.

 Securing AWS Lambda